Revising analog regulations Status Dashboard

 Cost reduction effect

-The revising analog regulations is expected to reduce work by approximately 580 million hours (equivalent to approximately 250,000 people), resulting in a cost reduction of approximately 3.8 trillion yen.
-In this case, the technology introduction cost due to the review is expected to be approximately 0.9 trillion yen, and the cost-effectiveness (the value obtained by subtracting the technology introduction cost from the reduction cost) is estimated to be approximately 2.9 trillion yen.
+Revising analog regulations is expected to reduce work by approximately 580 million hours (equivalent to approximately 250,000 people), which is expected to reduce costs by approximately 3.8 trillion yen.
+At the same time, the cost of introducing technology through the review is expected to be approximately 0.9 trillion yen, and the cost-benefit ratio (the value obtained by subtracting the cost of introducing technology from the cost of reduction) is estimated to be approximately 2.9 trillion yen.

 * The figures may change as a result of further scrutiny.

-The various date used in the dashboard are those disclosed in the Analog Regulation Review Initiative .
-The definition of each date, numerical value, and schedule is also in accordance with the contents announced by the Analog Regulation Review Initiative .
+The various data used in the dashboard are those published in the Analog Regulation Review Initiative .
+The definitions of the various data, numerical values, and process schedules are also in accordance with the contents announced by the Analog Regulation Review Initiative .

 Source of each data